 Under the Arch!

 Although we enjoyed these activities, we were bummed to have to miss out on the Old Courthouse, which was closed for renovations.
 So after the 30-minute film, we wandered through the newly-renovated museum and visitor center, as we waited for our cruise.
 It’s a pretty impressive setup and took us some time to walk through the entire thing.
 It was a great way to space out our day, with everything having to be scheduled.

 We got lucky with a few moments of no crowds!

 Before boarding for our 3:00 Riverfront Cruise, we made our way over to the dock and grabbed a cold and refreshing beverage on this hot summer day.
 There’s a bar and live music on the dock, making it the perfect waiting place before hopping on your cruise.
-Once aboard, the tour is about an hour long, as you ride up and down the Mississippi River.
-There is also a bar with drinks and snacks on board, and a tour guide that spends the 60 minutes informing you of all the fun facts of the area.
+Once aboard, the tour is about an hour long, while riding up and down the Mississippi River.
+There is also a bar with drinks and snacks on-board, and a tour guide that spends the 60 minutes informing you of all the fun facts of the area.
 Not only were the views of the Arch beautiful, but it was so nice just being on the water and taking it all in from a different angle.
 We really enjoyed this experience and would consider doing it again, especially the sunset dinner cruise!

 Not a bad Untappd check-in photo!

 After our journey on the water, we had about an hour before it was time for the main event.
 Having a 5:00 Tram Ride ticket, it gave us plenty of time to hop back over to the visitor center and grab a bite to eat at the Arch Cafe.
 The cafe actually has a decent menu and although I don’t remember much from prior to the renovations, the visitor center here is extremely nice and I assume it’s a great upgrade from the days before National Park designation.